 “Walnut Hill Landscape’s impact on the aesthetics of final design derived from our responsibility to provide attractive, premium-quality plant and landscape materials, and installing them to the highest industry standards,” Prokopchak says.
 “This ensures that the beauty of the design is fully realized and that the Rose Garden will thrive for many years.”

-In the spring, the historic Saucer Magnolias will show off their magenta pink blossoms, while the boxwood lattice with have fresh, green growth.
+In the spring, the historic Saucer Magnolias will show off their magenta pink blossoms, while the boxwood lattice will have fresh, green growth.
 The roses will have matured and filled out and be covered in buds.
 The National Park Service, which is responsible for maintaining the site, will have planted a vibrant display of spring bulbs.

 “The most rewarding part of the project was simply being a part of the nation’s history,” Prokopchak says.
 “To think about the people that have been in the garden previously and who will be there in the future is a great feeling.”